najnesnaj/deden-invest/README.md

 The purpose of this project is to :
 - monitor market risk (country report)
+I focused on currency changes as a warning signal, seems to work only in the case of Turkey
-- analyse pricing of certain assets (buy/sell advise)
+- analyse pricing of certain assets (buy/sell advise) Followup of 8 Guru investors (but there is a 4 month time delay!)
 - benchmark own portfolio

 ### documentation